Cincinnati Open: Venue

 The tournament is played at the Lindner Family Tennis Center, located in the Cincinnati suburb of Mason, Ohio.
-It features a total of 17 courts, including four tennis stadiums—Center Court, Grandstand Court, Court 3, and Court 9 (formerly known as Court 3)—and among the few venues (e.g. with Madrid Open) other than Grand Slams with more than two permanent stadiums.
+It features a total of 31 courts, including five permanent stadiums – Center Court, Grandstand Court, Champions Court, Stadium 3, and Court 10.
+It is among a few venues (e.g. the Madrid Open) other than Grand Slams with more than two permanent stadiums.

 In 2009, the tennis tournament announced a $10 million upgrade to the facility, including the construction of a 52000 sqft West Building to add space for players, media and fans.
 The new building, which opened in mid-2010 and is named the Paul M. Flory Player Center, is approximately twice as high as the previous West Building, rising 85 ft above ground level and 97 ft above the court level.

 In 2010, the tournament announced plans to expand the grounds by more than 40% and add six new courts.
 One of those courts is Court 3, which serves as the third television court, while another court has seating for 2,500.
 A new ticket office, entry plaza, food court and exhibit areas also were added.

 In June 2020, due to the COVID-19 pandemic, the tournament temporarily relocated to the Billie Jean King National Tennis Center in New York City to reduce unnecessary player travel by centralizing the tournament and the U.S. Open at one venue.

 The venue hosts additional events including the Atlantic 10 Conference Tennis Championships, the Ohio Athletic Conference Tennis Championships, and both the boys' and girls' OHSAA state tennis championships, and has hosted an Association of Volleyball Professionals event, concerts, charitable events, and numerous regional and national junior tennis events.

-Because of intentional design choices for the Lindner Family Tennis Center, the Cincinnati Masters is known as one of the more intimate environments for player-fan interaction.
+Because of intentional design choices for the Lindner Family Tennis Center, the Cincinnati Open is known as one of the more intimate environments for player-fan interaction.
 The layout of the facility promotes fan interaction as players walk from court to court among the fans, and the tournament publicizes player practice times on the numerous courts.